ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 import CodeBlock from '@theme/CodeBlock';
 import { getPortalsVersion } from '@site/src/util';

-Ionic Portals uses Capacitor under the hood, meaning that you can use [existing Capacitor Core Plugins](https://capacitorjs.com/docs/apis) in your Portals.
-These plugins allow Portals to use native functionality without much setup on either the native or web developers part.
+Ionic Portals uses Capacitor under the hood, meaning that you can use [Capacitor Core Plugins](https://capacitorjs.com/docs/apis) in your Portals.
+These plugins allow Portals to use native functionality with minimal configuration by the native developer or the web developer.

 <Tabs
     defaultValue="ios"